Farzad-R/LLM-Zero-to-Hundred/README.md

 <!-- RAG-GPT -->
 <!-- ====================================== -->
 <a id="RAG-GPT"></a>
-<h3>RAG-GPT:</h3>
+<h3><a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/RAG-GPT"><b>RAG-GPT:</b></a></h3>
 <p>
-<a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/RAG-GPT"><b>RAG-GPT</b></a>: is a chatbot that enables you to chat with your documents (PDFs and Doc).
+RAG-GPT is a chatbot that enables you to chat with your documents (PDFs and Doc).
 The chatbot offers versatile usage through three distinct methods:

 1. **Offline Documents**: Engage with documents that you've pre-processed and vectorized.
 These documents can be seamlessly integrated into your chat sessions.
 2. **Real-time Uploads:** Easily upload documents during your chat sessions, allowing the chatbot to process and respond to the content on-the-fly.